A new generation of sculptors step into Barbara Hepworth’s spotlight in Battersea Park

-The first project, installed week beginning 6 June, is Locuscope by Gabriel Mansfield, Shirley Renwick, Yuqing Shi & Yue Yin.
+The first project, installed week beginning 6 June, was Locuscope by Gabriel Mansfield, Shirley Renwick, Yuqing Shi & Yue Yin.

-This will be followed by The Visible Invisible by Blythe Plenderleith, Carlota Bulgari, Junchao Ren, Ioana Maria Sisea, Sarra Badel & Ziwei Wang, installed from week of 4 July.
-This project plays with the viewer’s perception of absence and presence using the technique of lenticular printing.
-The sculpture deals with ideas of memory, time and nostalgia, as images appear from one angle but become invisible from another.
+This was followed by The Visible Invisible by Blythe Plenderleith, Carlota Bulgari, Junchao Ren, Ioana Maria Sisea, Sarra Badel & Ziwei Wang, installed on the 4 July.
+This project played with the viewer’s perception of absence and presence using the technique of lenticular printing.
+The sculpture dealt with ideas of memory, time and nostalgia, as images appear from one angle but become invisible from another.

-Making Marks by Irena Posner, Aliya Orr, Duoduo Huang, Veronica Smith, Yuanze Che is the fourth project and will be installed the week of 29 August.
-Starting from Barbara Hepworth’s ideas around utopian, spiritual and metaphysical relationships of humanity to nature, Making Marks will explore animal interactions with the arts through a vertical grass-based sculpture that dogs can engage with on their daily walk through Battersea Park.
+Making Marks by Irena Posner, Aliya Orr, Duoduo Huang, Veronica Smith, Yuanze Che was the fourth project, installed the week of 5 September.
+Starting from Barbara Hepworth’s ideas around utopian, spiritual and metaphysical relationships of humanity to nature, Making Marks explored animal interactions with the arts through a vertical grass-based sculpture that dogs could engage with on their daily walk through Battersea Park.

 About RCA sculptures in Battersea Park

-The project is a collaboration between the Royal College of Art (RCA), London Borough of Wandsworth, Enable Leisure and Culture, Friends of Battersea Park and The Battersea Society, and the students’ sculptures will be on display in the park from June to September this year, rotating every few weeks.
-The contributing students are delivering their projects with guidance and support from Jaspar Joseph-Lester (Head of Programme, MA Sculpture) and Joanne Tatham (Tutor).
+The project is a collaboration between the Royal College of Art (RCA), London Borough of Wandsworth, Enable Leisure and Culture, Friends of Battersea Park and The Battersea Society, and the students’ sculptures have been on display in the park from June to September this year, rotating every few weeks.
+The contributing students have delivered their projects with guidance and support from Jaspar Joseph-Lester (Head of Programme, MA Sculpture) and Joanne Tatham (Tutor).

 Art in Battersea Park